fraxflax/nw-watchdog/README.md

 __nw-watchdog__ <ins>TARGET</ins> [ OPTIONS ]

 ## TARGET
 The mandatory argument <ins>TARGET</ins> is the target (destination) to monitor the connection to. <ins>TARGET</ins> can be an IP address or a resolvable hostname / FQDN.
+If it's a hostname / FQDN, it will be resolved to an IP address (first one found).
+The resolved IP address will be used for the monitoring.
+The name is continuously resolved and if the resolved ip address changes the new IP address will be used for the monitoring from there on.<br>

-If it's a hostname / FQDN, it will be resolved to an IP address (first one found) The resolved IP address will be used for the monitoring.
-The name is continously resolved and if the resolved ip address changes the new IP address will be used for the monitoring from there on.
 Use `--no-continuous-topology-detect` to resolve the target only at startup and failed connectivity checks.

 ## OPTIONS (no arguments)
 These options take no arguments, and may be specified in any order.
-They can be grouped (e.g. -vAP) in their short form, also having one of the OPTIONS that takes arguments last.
+They can be grouped (e.g. -vAP) in their short form, also having one of the OPTIONS that requires an argument last in the group.

 * __--help | -h__